isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_timer_delete"></a>tx_timer_delete

-Eliminar un temporizador de aplicación
+Elimina un temporizador de aplicación.

 ### <a name="prototype"></a>Prototipo